AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/clients/gs-client-credentials-clients.md

 1. Click **Close**.

    **Note:** The client ID is visible on the client.
 If you did not save the client secret, select the client in the list and use the `Details` pane to remove the old secret and add a new secret.
-Client modifications can take an hour before taking effect.
+Client modifications may take up to an hour before being visibly updated.

 ## Next step